Annual Spirituality Research Symposium

 Dr. Harold Koenig and Rabbi Dayle Friedman addressing the symposium

-Our 12th annual Spirituality Research Symposium was held on May 21, 2009, at the
+Our 12th Spirituality Research Symposium was held on May 21, 2009, at the

 University of Pennsylvania's Clair M. Fagin Hall auditorium.
 The event was moderated